You can find the agendas and the recording for the Global Roundtable below

 ||

-Panel: Financing and risk instruments for investable climate solutions This session examines how the financial and insurance sectors are moving from climate commitments to bankable, scalable, and risk-adjusted solutions.
+Panel 1: Financing and risk instruments for investable climate solutions Examine how the financial and insurance sectors are advancing from global climate commitments to the structuring of bankable, scalable and risk-adjusted solutions.

 |